 Trivia and History

-The Little Chef closed in 2004.
+The Little Chef closed eventually closed in 2004.
 Enquiries were received from Vets4Pets and Harry Ramsden's, but the restaurant was instead bought by local restaurant chain Buddies USA Diner.
 Buddies later extended the restaurant in 2010.
 Following the coronavirus lockdown, the Buddies permanently closed in summer 2020.

 Changes to Environment